The Numan V. Bartley Award

 would be used, and the names and contact information of two references.

-Applications for the award should be submitted to the SHA office by June 1, 2014, and winners
+Applications for the award should be submitted in a single file via e-mail to Sheree Dendy at the SHA office by June 1, 2014, and winners

 will be announced at the annual meeting in Atlanta in 2014.
 Recipients will have two years in which to